|By Paul Moroz|

 By the end of 1996, when a number of presentations were made, a few articles on this topic were published (see list below), and the benefits of this program became clear, somewhat similar compact stellarator research programs were also initiated at PPPL and at some universities.
 The first PPPL team on compact stellarator research was small and included R. Goldston, A. Reiman, D. Monticello, H. Mynick, M. Zarnstorff, and maybe a couple of other participants, but later that team grew very quickly.
 I was invited to visit PPPL for a few times to make presentations.
 At that time, Paul Garabedian of NYU was developing a quasi-toroidally-symmetric stellarator approach, although then without a plasma current.
 The PPPL team became interested in developing that approach further, taking the idea of importance of the plasma current from the SS concept.

-At the same time, research on compact stellarators with the plasma current, initiated by the SS program, became one of the main elements in the U.S. fusion program, well funded by OFES in those Labs ( NCSX project at PPPL, focusing on configurations with quasi-toroidal symmetry, and a QPS project at ORNL, focusing on configurations with quasi-poloidal symmetry ), as well as in a number of other US institutions (see, for example, the CTH (Compact Toroidal Hybrid) project at Auburn University, or ARIES program at UCSD, or Columbia University's Non-neutral Torus CNT ).
-A relatively small QPS project is currently under further development and construction at the University of Tennessee in collaboration with ORNL.
+At the same time, research on compact stellarators with the plasma current, initiated by the SS program, became one of the main elements in the U.S. fusion program of that period.
+It was well funded by USDOE in those Labs (NCSX project at PPPL, focusing on configurations with quasi-toroidal symmetry, and a QPS project at ORNL, focusing on configurations with quasi-poloidal symmetry), as well as in a number of other US institutions (see, for example, the CTH (Compact Toroidal Hybrid) project at Auburn University, or ARIES program at UCSD, or Columbia University Non-neutral Torus CNT).

-Compact stellarator initiative, started by the SS research, provided a fresh set of ideas for designing advanced stellarators more suitable for a fusion reactor than previously investigated concepts.
+The compact stellarator initiative, started by the SS research, provided a fresh set of ideas for designing advanced stellarators more suitable for a fusion reactor than previously investigated concepts.
 It is encouraging that there is an interest to some of these ideas in the fusion research community and a few machines of this type were constructed or under construction in the USA.
 However the designs of those machines so far do not allow realization of spherical stellarator promises mentioned above.
 For example, the beta limit for the NCSX machine is about 4% (by the way, that level is already reached in experiments on high-aspect-ratio stellarators), and for the QPS concept such a limit is below 2%.
 Mentioned beta limits are the principal limits for those magnetic configurations and not for the specific machines, so, for example, proportional increase of machine dimensions or heating power will not increase their betas further.
-Unfortunately for the NCSX program at PPPL, after about 10 years of design and construction with the total budget significantly exceeding initial requests, the USDOE funding for NSTX stopped in 2008.
+Unfortunately for the NCSX program at PPPL, after about 10 years of design and construction, the USDOE funding for NSTX stopped in 2008.

 High plasma pressure operation is a significant advantage of the Spherical Stellarator concept.
 Fusion research has a long history of exploring various plasma configurations.
 It is time now to concentrate more on configurations that can confine high pressure plasmas, because only those configurations can be relevant to controlled fusion via magnetic plasma confinement.
 Good confinement properties are of primary importance as well, but they should be good for the high pressure plasmas.